pshriwise/obsidian_work_vault/NSE CI Notes.md

 ## Repo CI Configuration

-First the repo's CI needs to be
+First the repo's CI needs to be activated and a runner added.

+These options can be found under `settings -> CI/CD` in the repo.